Variation of extremal length functions on Teichmuller space: Second variation of extremal length

-To study the second variation, first we separate the overall variation into a term that refers only to the second variation of the metrics $g_t$ and another term that refers only to the second variation of the maps $\omega^t$.
-Such a separation is quite standard for a variational functional (see Wolf \cite{Wolf09}).
+To study the second variation, we first separate the overall variation into a term that refers only to the second variation of the metrics $g_t$ and another term that refers only to the second variation of the maps $\omega^t$.
+Such a separation is quite standard for a variational functional (see Wolf \cite{Wolf09} for example).

 Formally, we set and